+If feature "DNNReplacementControl" is supported and if the AMF received the update of the SMF selection information within the "smfSelInfo" attribute in the response, the AMF shall apply the updated SMF selection information to the new PDU Sessions only, i.e. already established PDU Sessions are not affected.

 If the PCF received a new GUAMI, the PCF may subscribe to GUAMI changes using the AMFStatusChange service operation of the Namf_Communication service specified in 3GPP TS 29.518 [14], and it may use the Nnrf_NFDiscovery Service specified in 3GPP TS 29.510 [13] (using the obtained GUAMI and possibly service name) to query the other AMFs within the AMF set.